 Hot summer days also bring a return to abundant water sports on beautiful Whitefish Lake, as well as exceptional fly-fishing, kayaking, and rafting on the Whitefish and Flathead Rivers.
 A number of challenging hikes through unmatched natural beauty are available nearby in the Jewel Basin Hiking Area of the Flathead National Forest.

 If you come during the winter and enjoy snow sports, you’ll definitely want to check out the champagne powder conditions that exist seven miles north at Whitefish Mountain Resort on Big Mountain.
 Boasting an incredible 300 inches of snowfall per year, spread over 105 ski trails for all skill levels, this is a powder hound’s paradise!
-If going out into the cold sounds unappealing, you could always stay home and snuggle up in front of a warm fire in your cozy vacation rental.
+If going out into the cold sounds unappealing, you could always stay home and snuggle up in front of a warm fire in your cozy vacation cabin rental in Whitefish, Montana.

 Fifteen miles south on Highway 93, a visit to historic downtown Kalispell provides a fun diversion when you need to give your legs a break from the slopes.
 Browse boutique shops and quaint eateries housed in one-hundred-year-old buildings on Main Street, then stop by Hockaday Museum of Art to view works by Montana artists.
 Or, bone up on Old West history at the Conrad Mansion, built by Kalispell founders, Charles and Alicia Conrad, in 1895 during the western railroad boom.

 Dubbed “Montana’s outdoor recreation playground”, this city is a hidden gem in the Treasure State.
 Don’t just take it from us, though – come see for yourself with a stay in one of our charming Whitefish vacation cabin rentals and lake house rentals!

 Photo Credit: Phil Trease via Flickr

 Properties are managed by Rickie Miller of Vacasa Vacation Rentals of Montana LLC, license #REE-RPM-LIC-70732.